imanghafoori1/laravel-nullable/README.md

 ```

-To refactor this case :
+To refactor the code above :

-First :
+First

 You have to change your repo class :